Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 The Story of ABBA: Melancholy Undercover by Jan Gradvall

 Jan Gradvall is a renowned music journalist who explores the secrets behind ABBA’s enduring success in this brand-new release.
-Through exclusive interviews and over a decade of research, this biography offers a new intimate look at ABBA’s journey and their impact on pop culture.
+Through exclusive interviews and over a decade of research, this biography offers a new, intimate look at ABBA’s journey and their impact on pop culture.
 This is a must-read for fans of ABBA and music history in general.

 Nice Girls Don’t Win: How I Burned It All Down to Claim My Power by Parvati Shallow